papunkumar101/dakshya_interview_question/README.md

  i don't have computer/laptop so i'm using mobile to build this site.i don't know how it's look like in large divice .
 ================================================================================
  used Tools Are:-Acode(text editor for android),Icode go(xampp for android)
  #used languages are:-PHP,MYSQL
  Used framework:-Boostrap
+ SQL Buddy
  HTML
  CSS
  JS